MrJohnAdib/resume/interview/3-strengths.md

 I have an important strength that if you ask any of my friends I think it's the first thing they mention.
 When I look for something, I get it.

-I saw in the text of your email that you mentioned the word ambitious.
-This is also one of my strengths.

 I learn quickly and I love learning.